Malv93/captcha-service/README.md

 Save the captcha id, copy paste the captcha svg tag in a viewer like [this one](https://www.svgviewer.dev/) and read the captcha text.

-Validate the captcha with the [/validate-captcha](./docs/Usage.md#post-validate-captcha) endpoint.
-Specify the captcha id and the text in the request body:
+Validate the captcha with the [/validate-captcha](./docs/Usage.md#post-validate-captcha) endpoint, adding the captcha id and the captcha text in the request body:

 ```bash
 curl -X POST "http://127.0.0.1:3000/validate-captcha" \